Skip to Main Content

 Law Technology Now

 Law Technology Now explores the latest in legal technology and innovation.
 Key players in the legal technology community join the hosts to highlight the top trends and developments in the legal world.
-Available in iTunes, Spotify, and most podcast apps.
+Tune in to hear conversations about innovative ways to improve the practice of law, providing greater access to justice, and making legal services more affordable.

 Artificial Intelligence: A Very Short Introduction (Margaret A. Boden, 2018)

-This Oxford Press book explains the history, theory, potential, application, and limitations of artificial intelligence.
+This book explains the history, theory, potential, application, and limitations of artificial intelligence.

-Robot Rules: Regulating Artificial Intelligence (Jacob Turner, 2019 - ProQuest eBook)
+Robot Rules: Regulating Artificial Intelligence (Jacob Turner, 2019)

 Written by a former federal judge who lectures widely and frequently on AI and the justice system, this book is the first comprehensive presentation of the theoretical framework of AI tools in the criminal justice system and lethal autonomous weapons utilized in decision-making.
 The book then provides a comprehensive explanation as to why, tracing the evolution of the debate regarding racial and other biases embedded in such tools.